 Once an application has been processed, the applicant will receive the Commissioner of Oaths Handbook.
-Applicants must study the handbook in order to pass an oral examination with the clerk of the court.
+Applicants must study the handbook in order to pass the online examination.
 This examination must be completed within one year of the date of application.

 When a renewal application is filed after the last issued appointment has expired, the applicant must pay the renewal application fee ($150) plus a late fee equivalent to half of the application fee ($75).